leojplin/Sling2JCR/README.md

 //watch the files under the jcr_root folder, or any sub directory under it.
 Files not under a sub directory of jcr_root won't be synchronized. watch(config.jcr_root, function (filePath) {
-    if (fs.existsSync(filePath)) { // Since "deleted" event is also emitted as a "change" event due to API limitation, check if the file exist first. if (fs.statSync(filePath).isFile()) { // Te directory of the changed file is also emitted as an event, check for the file only. lib.process(filePath);
+    if (fs.existsSync(filePath)) { // Since "deleted" event is also emitted as a "change" event due to API limitation, check if the file exist first. if (fs.statSync(filePath).isFile()) { // The directory of the changed file is also emitted as an event, check for the file only. lib.process(filePath);
         }
     }